oauthstuff/draft-ietf-oauth-security-topics/draft-ietf-oauth-security-topics/attacks-and-mitigations.md

 Afterwards, the authorization server validates the redirect URI in order to identify the client.
-Since the pattern allows arbitrary domains host names in "somesite.example", the authorization request is processed under the legitimate client's identity.
+Since the pattern allows arbitrary host names in "somesite.example", the authorization request is processed under the legitimate client's identity.
 This includes the way the request for user consent is presented to the user.
 If auto-approval is allowed (which is not recommended for public clients